appliedblockchain/k0/README.md

 node wallet carol
 ```

-video example of how to use the demo.
+(Video example of how to use the demo)[https://www.youtube.com/watch?v=h2KyMOdnbtI].

 # Legacy README